apache/airflow-site/CONTRIBUTE.md

 ### Clone repository

-To clone repository from github.com to local disk, run following command
+To clone the repository from github.com to the local disk, run the following command

 ```bash
 git clone git@github.com:apache/airflow-site.git